About us

 The gardens were designed to showcase our native Irish plants and trees in their full glory, with colour on display all year round.

-With the exception of the annual Christmas tree sale, Stonewall lay dormant until the arrival of Indra and her sons during Covid.
+With the exception of the annual Christmas tree sale, Stonewall lay dormant until the arrival of Indra in 2021.

 With a passion for organic food, nature, traveling, animals and people, Indra has brought her experience in both the tourism and the service industries with her, and Stonewall Gardens was (re)born.

-Creating a destination, a safe space for all humans and animals was the number one priority.
+Creating a destination, a safe space for all humans and animals is the number one priority.

 The goal?
 A place where families and people can come to enjoy nature, learn about nature, grow food, share food, music and stories.
 The launch of 'The Cabin' was the first step towards this goal.